pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 ## Channel memberships

-Memberships are channels associated with a user (UUID).
-Does not include subscriptions.

 ### Get channel memberships

+Returns a list of channel memberships for a user (not subscriptions).

 #### Method(s)